Eucharist in Lutheranism: Open Communion and Closed Communion

+Eucharistic elements

+In the Lutheran Churches that use the Western Rite, unleavened bread is typically used for the celebration of the Eucharist (as in the Jewish Passover); these are called hosts.
+Hosts are made by a number of Lutheran religious orders, as well as monks and nuns, to support their religious communities.
+Lutheran seminaries and religious goods stores, such as the Concordia Publishing House, make hosts as well.
+Hosts often contain a cross, crucifix or IHS Christogram on them.
+The Eastern Lutheran Churches use leavened bread for the prosphora.
+The Lutheran Churches use sacramental wine in the Eucharist, and this may be mingled with water in the chalice during the Mass:

 Manner of reception

 The manner of receiving the Eucharist differs throughout the world.
-In most American Lutheran churches, an older Latin Rite custom is maintained in which the communicants kneel on cushions at the altar rail.
+In most Lutheran churches, an older Latin Rite custom is maintained in which the communicants kneel on cushions at the altar rail.
+In Lutheranism, acolytes assist the priest by carrying a paten under the chin of each of the faithful as they receive the Body of Christ.
 In other Lutheran churches, the process is much like the Post-Vatican II revised rite of the Roman Catholic Church.
-The eucharistic minister (most commonly the pastor) and the assistants line up, with the eucharistic minister in the center holding the hosts and the two assistants on either side holding the chalices.
+The priest (pastor) and the eucharistic ministers line up, with the priest in the center holding the hosts and the two eucharistic ministers on either side holding the chalices.
 The people process to the front in lines and receive the Eucharist standing.
-Following this, the people make the sign of the cross (if they choose to) and return to their places in the congregation.
-Traditionally only those within the Office of the Holy Ministry distributed the Sacrament, but it has become common for lay people to assist in the distribution.
+Following this, the people make the sign of the cross and return to their places in the congregation.
+Traditionally only those within the Office of the Holy Ministry distributed the Blessed Sacrament, but it has become common for lay people known as eucharistic ministers to assist in the distribution.

-The host is commonly a thin unleavened wafer, but leavened wafers or bread may also be used.
+The host is traditionally thin unleavened wafer, but leavened wafers or bread may be used.
 Traditionally, the minister placed the host on the tongue of the communicant, with the communicants not even touching the base of the chalice as they received the Blood of Christ.
 More recently, it has become common for the laity to receive the host in the hand.
 Some parishes use intinction, the dipping of the host into the chalice.

-The wine is commonly administered in a chalice, but many congregations offer individual cups as well.
+The wine is commonly administered from a common chalice, but some congregations offer individual cups as well.
 These may be either prefilled or filled from a pouring chalice during the distribution of the Eucharist.
 Some ELCA congregations make grape juice available for children and those who are abstaining from alcohol and some will accommodate those with an allergy to wheat, gluten, or grapes.

 Upon receiving the Body and Blood, it is common for communicants to make the sign of the cross.